 Weight: 565 g / 19.9oz.

 A lightweight and affordable Nikon lens is one of the best options for travel as it has a wide focal length range.
-From 18mm to 200mm it will do both close range city photography as well landscapes and even a bit of wildlife.
+From 18mm to 200mm, it will do close-range city photography, landscapes, and even a bit of wildlife.

-It’s pretty light for a superzoom and it’s one of the main benefits when you want your travel gear as light as possible.
-That all-in-one lens is super useful as it covers a variety of focal lengths.
+It’s pretty light for a superzoom, and it’s one of the main benefits when you want your travel gear to be as light as possible.
+That all-in-one lens is super helpful as it covers a variety of focal lengths.
 That could be the only one you need for travel adventures.

-Overall it’s a consumer-level lens that gives you a variety of options on shooting different perspectives.
+Overall, it’s a consumer-level lens that offers various options for shooting different perspectives.
 It’s not a high level, so it doesn’t perform excellently in any focal lengths.
-However, for this price, you will get loads of benefits that you need for an entry-level Nikon D5600 camera.
+However, for this price, you will get loads of benefits that you need for an entry-level Nikon camera.

 7. Sigma 17-50mm f/2.8 EX DC OS HSM